Tips For Curing Separation Anxiety In Dogs

 1/ Taking your dog for a walk before leaving the house

-You should try starting your day by taking the dog for brisk walk.
+You should try starting your day by taking the dog for a brisk walk.
 Use a dog pack with additional weight in it to make the walk even more rigorous.
-Afterwards, reward the dog with food and water for it’s calm-submissive energy.
+Afterwards, reward the dog with food and water for its calm-submissive energy.
 Even though some dogs need their rest before eating, all dogs can use some hydration.
 The idea here is leaving the dog in a calm and relaxing mode while you are not around.

 2/ No talk, no touch, no eye contact

 Do not make a great deal when leaving the house and when coming back.
-In so doing, you are communication to the dog that being apart isn’t a great deal.
+In so doing, you are communicating to the dog that being apart isn’t a great deal.
 Depending on the level of anxiety in your dog, you may have to practice the rule for 5 minutes up one hour before leaving and once you get back.

 3/ Saying goodbye to the dog before you leave